-Type Definition Benefits Side Effects Peripheral nerve block or one-time shot A numbing medicine (local anesthesia) blocks the pain in your shoulder.
-You'll receive a mild sedative and shot of local anesthesia by the nerves in the shoulder.
-Fewer pain medications post-surgery Improved pain relief Improved physical therapy results Numbness near the surgery area Weakness in surgical leg Ask for help walking to avoid injury after surgery.
-Regional anesthesia Regional anesthesia blocks sensations to a limited area of your body.
-A light sedation relieves anxiety while the anesthesia is given by a shot.
-Faster wake-up time Less chance of nausea Less stress on your heart and lungs Pain relief after surgery Headache Itching Trouble urinating Side effects typically fade in a few days.
-Inform a member of your health care team if you experience side effects.
-General anesthesia General anesthesia puts you to sleep during surgery and is given by shot or inhalant.
-A breathing tube will be used to help you breathe during the anesthesia.
-Better for longer or more involved surgeries Keeps you comfortable during surgery Sore throat Headache Hoarseness Nausea Drowsiness Side effects typically fade in one day.
+Type Definition Benefits Side Effects Peripheral A numbing medicine (local • Fewer pain Numbness near the nerve anesthesia) blocks the pain medications surgery area block or in your shoulder.
+You'll post-surgery Weakness in surgical one-time receive a mild sedative and • Improved pain leg shot shot of local anesthesia by relief Ask for help walking to the nerves in the shoulder. • Improved avoid injury after physical therapy surgery. results Regional Regional anesthesia blocks • Faster wake-up • Headache anesthesia sensations to a limited area time • Itching of your body.
+A light • Less chance of • Trouble urinating sedation relieves anxiety nausea Side effects typically while the anesthesia is given Less stress on fade in a few days. by a shot. your heart and Inform a member of lungs your health care team if • Pain relief after you experience side surgery effects.
+General General anesthesia puts you • Better for longer • Sore throat anesthesia to sleep during surgery and or more • Headache is given by shot or inhalant. involved • Hoarseness A breathing tube will be surgeries • Nausea used to help you breathe Keeps you • Drowsiness during the anesthesia. comfortable Side effects typically during surgery fade in one day.
 Tell a member of your health care team if you experience side effects.